School Advocacy Hub

 Ensure better learning experiences for Muslim students.

-Additionally, years of research from across the country indicate that Muslim students consistently face the highest rates of faith-based bullying and harassment from adults and peers in schools.
+Years of research from across the country indicate that Muslim students consistently face the highest rates of faith-based bullying and harassment from adults and peers in schools.
 As a result, Muslim students indicate feeling unsafe at school, which is correlated with negative academic, behavioral, social, and mental health outcomes.*

-Muslim parents and communities must work with schools to ensure that Muslim youth feel safe and supported as they learn to navigate their identities and stay true to their beliefs.
+Most Muslim students attend public schools, where they often have to advocate for their right to observe their religious beliefs.
+Muslim communities must work with schools to ensure that Muslim youth feel safe and supported as they learn to navigate their identities and stay true to their beliefs.

 This resource hub provides easy access to tools that AMAC and Muslim organizations across the country have created to support Muslim students in their schools.